-OIRA has 42 full-time career civil servants who work with agency officials on specific issues and regulations.
+OIRA has approximately 45 full-time career civil servants who work with agency officials on specific issues and regulations.
 All OIRA career staff possess graduate level degrees and have historically come from backgrounds in economics, law, policy analysis, statistics, and information technology.
 With the growth of science-based regulation and information-quality issues, several staff members also have expertise in public health, toxicology, epidemiology, engineering, and other technical fields.

 The OIRA Administrator leads the office and is nominated by the President and confirmed by the Senate.
 The OIRA front office also includes the Associate Administrator, the Counsel to the Administrator, and the Confidential Assistant to the Administrator.